mhbeals/mhwood.github.io/histories/nlf.md

-The majority of nineteenth-century newspapers digitised by the Suomen Kansalliskirjasto were printed using Gothic (Fraktur, blackletter) typeface, with a minority of printed using Antiqua; the difficulty of standard OCR software to recognise of the former typeface is well known.
+The majority of nineteenth-century newspapers digitised by the Suomen Kansalliskirjasto were printed using Gothic (Fraktur, blackletter) typeface, with a minority of printed using Antiqua; the difficulty standard OCR software has recognising the former typeface is well known.
 By 2006, the Suomen Kansalliskirjasto had implemented automated encoding of word coordinates and grayscale scanning, utilising the digitising software DocWorks (CCS), with OCR by ABBYY Finereader, and structuring metadata in-house by combining OCR data with catalogue information.
-The next phase of development focused on automating OCR for both Fraktur and Roman, on the same page and conforming to international METS encoding standards.
+The next phase of development focused on automating OCR for both Fraktur and Roman on the same page, and conforming to international METS encoding standards.
 Analysis of parallel samples and word error rates showed that about 69% of all word tokens can be recognised with the modern Finnish morphological analyser, Omorfi.
 If orthographical variation is